 Renogy makes great solar panels

-I chose Renogy for my RV Solar Panels based upon their reputation and cost.
+I chose Renogy (link goes to the new 100w system, read on for info on the 200w system) for my RV Solar Panels based upon their reputation and cost.
 Their reviews are STELLAR and their prices blow away the competition.
 You’re able to connect (by alligator clips) up to 2 100 watt “suitcase systems” to one set of batteries – in essence providing 200 watts of power to the batteries and my RV.
 Each comes with a solar controller (the thing that controls how much voltage / current is sent to the batteries).
 It is easy to set up and provides a current readout – which at peak sun (in Montana in September) produced upwards of 5.7 amps from each suitcase, so the total production (at peak) was 11.4 amps per hour.
 Renogy also has a GREAT tech support department easily accessible by phone – and they walked me through the initial setup in minutes!

 The links provided in the images and text above and HERE will enable you to learn more about the Renogy suitcase panels and see Amazon’s price on them.
 (Full disclosure: I am an Amazon affiliate, if you plan to purchase – using my link will not cost you any extra, but it does help to cover my costs for bringing this website to you.)

 Each suitcase system includes a well… suitcase which is very slim and easy to store when the panels are not in use.
 Also – the panels ARE not injured by water (if it starts raining), but the solar controller should (and can be) easily sheltered.
 When it is cloudy, very little current is produced (well under 1 amp per system), so don’t leave the solar panels out when rain threatens.